jeknom/chess-replay/README.md

 ## Usage

 When you first open the page, you will be directed to setup.
-On that page, you will need to copy and paste a URL in which the app can find data for the match you would like to replay.
-Once you have entered the URL, hit enter or click the arrow button, you will be directed to the replay view.
+On that page, you will have three options:

+1. You can enter a URL from which to fetch the match data
+2. You can import JSON directly by clicking the import button
+3. You can click on the demo button if you would just like to see what the app looks like

-> If you would like to create your own data and host it somewhere, see the data format in the [mock file](./mock/mock-game.json).
+> If you would like to create your own data refer to the [mock file](./mock/mock-game.json) to see the format.

-In the replay view you will have a slider which you can use to slide through all of the moves.
+After deciding on which data to use, you will be directed to the replay view.
+In there, you will have a slider which you can use to slide through all of the moves.
 Next to the slider, there is a menu button which will open a list of all the moves with extra details.

 ## Running tests